Uzebox/uzebox/kernel/videoMode748/M748_Manual.rst

 Video Mode 748 is a 7 cycle / pixel palettized mode at up to 4bpp (16 colors) depth within a scanline.
-It is capable to display 192 pixels (24 tiles of 8 pixels width) horizontally or 384 pixels for 1bpp images from the SPI RAM.
+It is capable to display 192 pixels (24 tiles of 8 pixels width) horizontally or 384 pixels for 1bpp images from the SPI RAM and text.

 The 7 cycles / pixel figure produces the same essential pixel clock like the NTSC Commodore 64's Multicolor mode, having a 1,5:1 pixel aspect ratio.